 San Pedro de Atacama is a place that draws visitors from across the globe.
 A quaint haven in the world’s driest desert with dusty streets that are lined with adobe brick buildings, it’s a gateway to numerous attractions, many of which are part of the Los Flamencos National Reserve, like the Tara lagoon and salt flat, Zapaleri river, Aguas Calientes 1 Salt Flat, and Negra Lagoon.
 The animals that call this area home include the vicuña and the Andean fox.
 The town itself offers a host of rustic-chic hotels and a variety of restaurants, while New Age spirituality wafts throughout, and it’s all surrounded by a stunning landscape of hot springs, geysers, volcanoes and salt flats.

-Ringed by the snow-capped Andes and the Chilean coastal range, Santiago not only offers an especially dramatic setting between the Pacific and the Andes, it’s cleaner and statistically safer than its more popular South American neighbors, Rio de Janeiro, Brazil and Buenos Aires, Argentina.
+Ringed by the snow-capped Andes and the Chilean coastal range, Santiago not only offers an especially dramatic setting between the Pacific and the Andes, but it also offers a diverse range of top attractions.
 Art lovers can find some of the best works simply by wandering the cobbled streets of the older barrios, though there are plenty of modern cultural centers too, particularly those at Estacion Mapocho and underneath Palacio de La Moneda.
 The cosmopolitan epicenter of Chile is also jam-packed with fine dining eateries, fascinating museums, suburban parks and happening nightlife spots, including the lively bars in the bohemian Barrio Bellavista.
 Santiago also makes an ideal base for hiking, climbing, skiing, sun worshiping and wine tasting too, with mountains, ski slopes and beach resorts all nearby.